 Whether your Mother (or the person who Mothered you), lives at Smith Mountain Lake or hundreds of miles away, Mother’s Day is an opportunity to share your love and appreciation for all they have meant to you.

-It is rare to find anyone in this world who does not have a Mother, surrogate Mom, Mother figure, or some female who nurtured them along while growing up.
-Hopefully we are all learning that gratitude and love towards those women should be a daily activity.
+It is rare to find anyone in this world who does not have a Mother, surrogate Mom, Mother figure, or some female who nurtured them while growing up.
+Hopefully, we are all learning that gratitude and love toward those women should be a daily activity.
 I simply look at Mother’s Day as another good excuse to bless my Mom the way she has blessed me throughout the years.

 The first Mother’s Day was celebrated in Grafton, West Virginia, on May 10th, 1908 in the church where Ann Jarvis (one of Julia Ward Howe’s inspirations) had taught Sunday School.
 Originally the Andrews Methodist Episcopal Church, this building is now the International Mother’s Day Shrine (a National Historic Landmark).
 From there, the custom caught on — spreading eventually to 45 states.
 The holiday was declared officially by some states beginning in 1912.
 In 1914 President Woodrow Wilson declared the first national Mother’s Day, as a day for American citizens to show the flag in honor of those mothers whose sons had died in war.

 In the United States, there are about 82.5 million mothers. (source: US Census Bureau)